AfterTheRainGames/DesertDetective/README.md

 ### **Movement System**
 - Developed a smooth character movement system with basic walking and gravity-based mechanics.
 - Implemented sprinting functionality using the Shift key for faster movement.
-- Designed the system to be responsive and intuitive for exploration in the desert environment.
+- Designed the system to be responsive and intuitive for exploration in the dessert environment.

 ### **UI and Progression**
 - Created a dynamic UI system to display the number of IDs unlocked, updating in real-time as the player progresses through the game.